 People also advice modifying your diet so it is more COPD-friendly:

-- Eating more high-fiber foods to reduce your overall cholesterol levels
+- Eating more high-fibre foods to reduce your overall cholesterol levels

 - Reducing your salt intake, so your body doesn’t retain as much water/fluids